 The Callum Au Big Band: ‘Something’s Coming’ (Chairman Records) (Arranger, Composer, Tenor Trombone, Euphonium, Bandleader)

-The Reuben Fowler Big Band: Upcoming Album (Edition Records) (Bass Trombone)
+The Reuben Fowler Big Band: Between Shadows (Edition Records) (Bass Trombone)

 The Dave O’Higgins/Pete Wraight ‘Two Minds’ Big Band (Tenor Trombone)